cfwelch/compositional_demographic_embeddings/README.md

 ## Other Scripts
 * `token_counter.py` outputs a file called `token_counts` that contains counts of tokens from all speakers in your `top_speakers` file.
 * `lexicon_map.py` is used by `plot_cat_dist.py` to graph LIWC and ROGET word class distributions and requires the `LIWC_PATH` and `ROGET_PATH` to be set in `lexicon_map.py` lines 9-10
+* Running `complete_authors.py --plot` provides some useful plots of the demographic and post distributions of the dataset.